weidongli20/SentimentAnalysis/.ipynb_checkpoints/README-checkpoint.md

 #### Named Entity Recognition

-In this section, we will build a named entity recognition model for both coins and visualize the tags using SpaCy.
+Will build a named entity recognition model for both coins and visualize the tags using SpaCy.

 ---